intel/ai-reference-models/quickstart/image_recognition/tensorflow/mobilenet_v1/inference/cpu/README.md

 run the `build.sh` script.
 ```
 # Extract the package
-tar -xzf tf-spr-mobilenet-v1-inference.tar.gz
+tar -xzf <package name>
-cd tf-spr-mobilenet-v1-inference
+cd <package dir>

 # Build the container
 ./build.sh
 ```

-After the build completes, you should have a container called `model-zoo:tf-spr-mobilenet-v1-inference` that will be used to run the model.
+After the build completes, you should have a container called `intel/image-recognition:tf-latest-mobilenet-v1-inference` that will be used to run the model.

 ## Run the model